VatsalSy/RemindersSync/README.md

 By default, the tool:
 - Scans all markdown files in your vault for tasks
-- Syncs found tasks to a Reminders list named "Obsidian"
+- Syncs found tasks to a Reminders list named after your vault
 - Exports other reminders to `_AppleReminders.md` in your vault root

 ## Permissions